intel/zephyr.js/docs/ashell.md

 Erase flash file system.

-Note: this only works on the Arduino 101 and it will require rebooting the device to take affect.
+Note: this only works on the Arduino 101 and it will automatically rebooting the board after erase is finished.

 ### boot